civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 34

-Unless authorized under this Act, it is prohibited to sell cannabis of any class that is referred to in column 2 of Schedule 5 that contains any substance that is referred to in column 1.
+  ****(1)**** Unless authorized under this Act, it is prohibited to sell **any mixture of substances that contains** cannabis **and** any substance that is referred to in column 1 of Schedule 5.

+  **(2)** Subsection (1) does not apply in respect of a mixture of substances that contains a substance that is referred to in column 1 of Schedule 5 and any cannabis of a class of cannabis that is referred to in column 2 of that Schedule in respect of that substance.

 ### Section 35